Ultimate Guide to Hip Mobility

 It’s important to note that for many people, but more often than not women since they tend to be more anteverted at the hip joint, it’s possible to have too much hip internal rotation, or perhaps better stated, it’s a little too easy to get into a lot of hip internal rotation.

 When doing running, jumping, cutting, squatting, or other activities, if the hip joint architecture is such that it’s easy to ‘fall in’ to hip internal rotation, there will be poor alignment of the knee and potential for knee injury.

 Hip Joint External Rotation

 Commonly hip joint external rotation is stretched while also in flexion, such as a pigeon pose stretch.

 These two motions tend to go together: hip joint flexion and external rotation.

 That is why when you squat your feet turn out a little bit (depending on hip joint structure).

-The common limitations to hip joint external rotation include:
+The common limitations to hip mobility into external rotation include: